thebearjew/blog-posts/2015-11-16-make-your-jekyll-blog-awesome-with-git-submodules.md

 Now when we preform any `git push` to our site, our _posts/ submodule gets updated - then look over the new updates to your posts and push the changes.

 ### Conclusion
 That's all there is to it!
 I hope you find the stand-alone blog-posts submodule useful and easier with your Jekyll site.

-Have any suggestions, improvement, or raving reviews?
-Let me know: [@jryio](https:/twitter.com/jryio)
+Got any suggestions for improvement or corrections?
+[Open an issue]({{ site.github.url | append: "/thebearjew.github.io/issues" }}) on this site's repository.